pa3hcm/clog/README.md

 # Requirements

-* Perl, including DBI and DBD::MySQL
+* Perl, including Switch, DBI and DBD::MySQL
 * MySQL server (3.23.23 or higher) and client

-CLog is developed and tested on CentOS 5, with the included Perl, perl-DBI, perl-DBD-MySQL and MySQL.
+CLog is developed and tested on CentOS 7, with the included Switch, Perl, perl-DBI, perl-DBD-MySQL and MySQL.
 However, it should run on most UNIX/linux platforms.
 In some occasions you may have to change the perl path on the first line of the 'clog' file.

 # Installation